cx-prog-lang/.github/features/func_in_struct.md

 ## Example

-A function member can mimic an OOP-style static method of a data type.
+A function member can mimic an OOP-style method of a data type.
 In the following example, the function member `identify` points to the default value `Test_identify` regardless of explicit initializers.

 ```c
 #include <stdio.h>